Comparison Esperanza Gladiator vs Esperanza Trooper

 Bumpers

-Bumpers or shifters are buttons on the top of the body of gaming controllers.
-They are supposed to be assigned various actions in games, and they are also used for user interaction with the menu interface and applications on board a gaming console or computer.
+Bumpers or shifts are buttons on the top part of gaming controllers.
+They are intended for assigning various actions in games and are also used for user interaction with menu interfaces and applications on a gaming console or computer.

-Such controls are a characteristic feature of gamepads (see “Type”) and are almost never found in other types of game controllers.
-Shifts are pressed, usually with the index fingers, when the user is holding the gamepad.
-Often, bump buttons can perform different functions depending on the game (for example, switching weapons, running mode, etc.), and they are also used to move between sections of the user interface.
-In any case, bumpers add additional control options to the player.
+These control elements are a characteristic feature of gamepads (see "Type") and are rarely found in other types of gaming controllers.
+Shifts are usually pressed with the index fingers when the user holds the gamepad.
+Often, bump buttons can perform various functions depending on the game (for example, weapon switching, run mode, etc.), and they are also used for navigating between sections of the user interface.
+In any case, bumpers add additional control options for the player.

 Triggers